doombubbles/BTD6-Mods/PowersInShop/README.md

 This mod adds many of the Monkey Money Powers to the in-game shop for purchase with normal currency.

-This includes all Tower-based Powers: Monkey Farmer ($500), Tech Bot ($500), Portable Lake ($1000) and Pontoon ($1000); as well as the Track-based Powers: Road Spikes ($50), Glue Trap ($100), Camo Trap ($100), and Moab Mine ($500).
+This includes all Tower-based Powers: Monkey Farmer ($500), Tech Bot ($500), Portable Lake ($750), Pontoon ($750) and Energising Totem ($1000); as well as the Track-based Powers: Road Spikes ($50), Glue Trap ($100), Camo Trap ($100), and Moab Mine ($500).

-The costs of all these towers are configurable, with the defaults shown above, as are the pierces for the Track-based powers (all normal by default except for Moab Mine--changed to 1).
+The costs of all these towers are configurable, with the defaults shown above.
 Prices can be set to a negative number to remove them from the shop.
+The pierces for the Track-based powers (all normal by default except for Moab Mine--changed to 1), as is the Recharge Cost and Attack Speed of the Energising Totem ($500 and 15% down from 25%, by default).

 Also configurable are allowing the Power Towers in CHIMPS mode (defaults to false) and restricting them as Support towers (defaults to true).